 The “platform economy” is ever evolving, but what appears most clear is that the user experience (UX) has become the common currency.
-During the Staffing Industry Analysts Executive Forum, which MBO Partners’ leadership attended earlier this year, an oft-discussed topic was building the best FMS.
+During the Staffing Industry Analysts Executive Forum, an oft-discussed topic was building the best FMS.
 While the debate was wide-ranging, there remained a common theme around on the first priority: creating consumer-focused, UX-driven experiences.

-This is where the true disruption occurs – a UX-first philosophy directly contrasts to that of how traditional Vendor Management Systems (VMS) are built.
-VMS were first built to serve very similar objectives, with the goal/mission around improving the acquisition of talent by organizing the supply chain for the good of the corporation and to serve the enterprise.
+This is where the true disruption occurs—a UX-first philosophy directly contrasts to that of how traditional Vendor Management Systems (VMS) are built.
+VMS were first built to serve very similar objectives, with the goal/mission around improving the acquisition of independent professionals by organizing the supply chain for the good of the corporation and to serve the enterprise.
 Now it appears the technology is trying to keep an eye on the good of the independent with the goal of gaining adoption by the service provider.

-With a UX-first approach, the talent is no longer the afterthought.
-In fact, today’s technology and discourse in this new wave of FMS dictates that talent comes first, an approach embraced, adopted, and implemented in the construction and rollout of tools designed to support private talent networks like our own MBO Connect™.
+With a UX-first approach, the independent worker is no longer the afterthought.
+In fact, today’s technology and discourse in this new wave of FMS dictate that the independent worker comes first, an approach embraced, adopted, and implemented in the construction and rollout of tools designed to support private talent networks like our own online consulting marketplace, MBO Connect®.